andrew/ultimate-awesome/README.md

 - [awesome-revolt](https://github.com/revoltchat/awesome-revolt) - Collection of Revolt libraries, bots, clients and other cool stuff.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-agi-agents](https://github.com/yzfly/awesome-agi-agents) - 🤖 Awesome list of AGI Agents.
 Agents 精选资源合集.
+- [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov.
 - [awesome-gans-and-deepfakes](https://github.com/enochkan/awesome-gans-and-deepfakes) - A curated list of GAN & Deepfake papers and repositories.
 - [awesome-arm-exploitation](https://github.com/HenryHoggard/awesome-arm-exploitation) - A collection of awesome videos, articles, books and resources about ARM exploitation.
 - [awesome-gpt3](https://github.com/mikhail-bot/awesome-gpt3) - Curating the best GPT3 tools and resources.